mindbat/myshelf/README.md

 # myshelf
-Grab-bag of functions for accessing goodreads via clojure
+Set of functions for accessing goodreads via clojure

+## Installation

+In your project.clj, add myshelf as a dependency:

+   [myshelf "0.2.1"]

 ## Getting Started